nskybytskyi/Codeforces/BipartiteMatching/README.md

 - [_George and Interesting Graph_](https://codeforces.com/problemset/problem/387/D) (2200, 2014)

-    This Div2D problem may have been difficult at that time, but it is fairly straightforward once you learn at least some bipartite matching algorithm.
-It is the first on my list because it does not require anything apart from bipartite matching.
+    This Div2D problem may have been difficult at that time, but it is fairly straightforward once you learn some bipartite matching algorithm.
+It is the first on my list because it does not require anything apart from brute force and bipartite matching.
 My solution: [387D.cpp](387D.cpp)

 - [_Brevity is Soul of Wit_](https://codeforces.com/problemset/problem/120/H) (1800, 2011)